VictoriaMetrics/VictoriaMetrics/docs/VictoriaLogs/querying/README.md

 ## Extra filters

-Alls the [HTTP querying APIs](#http-api) provided by VictoriaLogs support the following optional query args:
+All the [HTTP querying APIs](#http-api) provided by VictoriaLogs support the following optional query args:

 - `extra_filters` - this arg may contain extra [`field:=value`](https://docs.victoriametrics.com/victorialogs/logsql/#exact-filter) filters, which must be applied to the `query` before returning the results.